JBZoo/CSV-Blueprint/README.md

 Also, there is an additional division into

-* `Cell` - only rules applicable for each row/cell.
+* `Cell rules` - only rules applicable for each row/cell, 1000 lines per second.
-* `Agg` - only rules applicable for the whole column.
+* `Agg rules` - only rules applicable for the whole column, 1000 lines per second.
-* `Cell + Agg` - a simultaneous combination of the previous two.
+* `Cell + Agg` - a simultaneous combination of the previous two, 1000 lines per second.
+* `Peak Mem` - the maximum memory consumption during the test case, megabytes.

 <!-- benchmark-table -->
 <table>